mathewsrc/generativeai-questions-and-answers-app/README.md

 - Configure as an Administrator (less secure)
 - Create a new user with restricted permissions.

-For this project, I opted to created a new user in AWS Identity and Access Management (IAM) and define policies with minimal permissions.
-To learn the steps for creating a new user with the necessary permissions to execute this project, please refer to the []()
+For this project, I opted to create a new user in AWS Identity and Access Management (IAM) and define policies with minimal permissions.
+You can check the policies needed in [policies](tutorials/iam_user_policies.md).

 Finally we can use the command `aws configure` in the terminal and pass the Access Key and the Secret access key that we just created.